mobitar/ruby-server-wiki/Deploying-a-private-Standard-File-server-with-Amazon-EC2-and-Nginx.md

 1. You're done!

 ## Using your new server
-You can immediately start using your new server by using the client app at https://app.neeto.io.
+You can immediately start using your new server by using the Standard Notes app at https://app.standardnotes.org.

 In the account menu, enter the address of your new server and press Change Server: